heezes/jfw-encoding-decoding/README.md

 The structure names are to help user sort data members when using this sdk for data logging purpose.

-- Type some Markdown on the left
-- See HTML in the right
 - ✨Magic ✨

 ## Packet Structure